VSSARATHI/Any-Angle-Path-Finding-Theta-Star-Algorithm/README.md

 1. Open index.html in your browser and enter the number of rows and columns and press crtl to create a grid.

-2. Press squares of grids to create a obstacle.
+2. Press squares of grids to create an obstacle.

 3. Enter coordinates for source and destination .